Use of the Dashboard FAQsFrequently Asked Questions and Answers for the usage of the California School Dashboard.

 The Dashboard will help inform the local planning and stakeholder engagement process around Local Control and Accountability Plans.

-The Dashboard also will help identify local educational agencies and schools in need of additional assistance under state and federal law.
-More information about the assistance and support is available in a November 2017 State Board of Education agenda item (DOC).
+The Dashboard also will determine which LEAs and schools are in need of additional assistance under state and federal law.
+Information on the eligibility criteria for differentiated assistance is provided on the California's System of Support Web page.

 Changes have been made for the following indicators:

-- Grade 11 results on the Smarter Balanced Summative Assessments for English language arts/literacy and mathematics are included in the Academic Indicator, beginning with the 2018 Dashboard
+The California Alternate Assessments (CAA) for English language arts/literacy and mathematics are included in the Academic Indicator, beginning with the 2019 Dashboard.

 English Learner Progress Indicator (ELPI)